thlorenz/redeyed/README.md

 ## What?

-Takes JavaScript code, along with a config and returns the original code with words wrapped and/or replaced as configured.
+Takes JavaScript code, along with a config and returns the original code with tokens wrapped and/or replaced as configured.

 ## What for?